Skip to:

 3. Find supporting or conflicting information - Once you’ve started drawing some conclusions or spotting trends, testing your understanding is essential.
 There will almost always be conflicting opinions, but it may be helpful to focus on the consensus.

-During this stage you can add all your research to an interactive board using the PEST Analysis Template, so everyone can collaborate using a single source of information.
+During this stage, you can add all your research to an interactive board using the PEST Analysis Template, so everyone can collaborate using a single source of information.

 4. Draw conclusions

+Eventually, you’ll have to turn your research into a final product.
+Doing so will require reaching conclusions about how things are changing and what that means for your business.
 You’ll probably want to focus on two areas: new opportunities for your business and threats to its bottom line.
 It’s crucial to prioritize findings according to when and how trends will affect your business.
+Miro’s SWOT Analysis Template can help your team develop a path forward based on the PEST analysis findings.

 5. Repeat

+A PEST analysis provides insight for a particular timespan, specifically when the research was being conducted and the analysis was compiled.
+Events will continue to unfold, and your business's context is ever-evolving.
+As a result, it's important to perform this sort of analysis regularly.
 Regularly performing a PEST analysis may also be a good idea because it can provide a useful baseline for analysis.
 You may also wish to perform an analysis in response to specific events, such as unexpected economic growth or changes in the market.

 PEST analysis examples